 Lastly, much attention has been given to potential regulatory reform proposals for the larger financial services industry.
-The recent proposal by the Obama administration contains elements that would have an effect on the supervisory "oversight of systemically important payment, clearing, and settlement systems."19 The administration's proposal would also give the Federal Reserve the "authority to provide systemically important payment, clearing, and settlement systems access to Reserve Bank accounts, financial services, and the discount window."20 It will be important for us to study the implications of these reforms should they become law.
+The recent proposal by the Obama administration contains elements that would have an effect on the supervisory "oversight of systemically important payment, clearing, and settlement systems."19 The administration's proposal would also give the Federal Reserve the "authority to provide systemically important payment, clearing, and settlement systems." and the discount window."20

+It will be important for us to study the implications of these reforms should they become law.

-- The four CCPs are The Clearing Corporation (an operating affiliate of ICE Trust U.S. LLC); the Clearing House Division of the CME Group; ICE Clear U.S.; and The Options Clearing Corporation. - John W. McPartland, 2005, "Clearing and settlement demystified," Chicago Fed Letter, Federal Reserve Bank of Chicago, No. 210, January, available at www.chicagofed.org/ publications/fedletter/cfljanuary2005\ 210.pdf. - John W. McPartland, 2006, "Foreign exchange trading and settlement: Past
+- 1 The four CCPs are The Clearing Corporation (an operating affiliate of ICE Trust U.S. LLC); the Clearing House Division of the CME Group; ICE Clear U.S.; and The Options Clearing Corporation. - 2 John W. McPartland, 2005, "Clearing and settlement demystified," Chicago Fed Letter, Federal Reserve Bank of Chicago, No. 210, January, available at www.chicagofed.org/ publications/fedletter/cfljanuary2005_210.pdf. - 3 John W. McPartland, 2006, "Foreign exchange trading and settlement: Past and present," Chicago Fed Letter, Federal Reserve Bank of Chicago, No. 223,